 Buying a health insurance policy just for the sake of it won’t cut it.
 In real-life case scenario, a sum of lakh or two cannot meet all your medical concerns, especially with ever-increasing costs of quality treatment.

 Read about the premium amount and the sum assured carefully.
 A high policy premium doesn’t always mean that your sum assured will be high as well.
 It may have some other inclusions that may not be required by you.
 So, you must be clear about the inclusions and exclusions and based on this information should zero down on the premium and the sum assured.

 To select the ideal insurance policy, you must check all the inclusions your policy is offering.
 Also, check for add-on covers.
 Apart from hospitalization, there are a number of other things that an insurance policy covers.
-For example, under Apollo health insurance plan Day2Day Care, you will get benefits like free consultations from paneled hospitals, cover for outpatient expenses, medicines, vaccines, medical tests, and remedial exercises.
+For example, under HDFC ERGO Health (Formerly Known as Apollo Munich) health insurance plan Day2Day Care, you will get benefits like free consultations from paneled hospitals, cover for outpatient expenses, medicines, vaccines, medical tests, and remedial exercises.
 Also, there are plans to cover pre and post hospitalization charges as well as domiciliary treatment, in case of emergencies.

 Does your health insurance address your health emergencies?